ausaccessfed/dev-portal/docs/_verifid-integration/01-overview.md

 ### What you'll learn

-- To use an API for user verification
+- How to use an API for user verification

 ### What you'll need

--
--
--
+- Integration experience